My Personal Statement on Flock Safety Cameras in Santa Barbara

 Flock Safety is a private, for-profit company that provides automated license plate reader (ALPR) cameras and related software to law enforcement agencies, homeowner associations, and private entities.
 These cameras capture images of vehicles that pass through their field of view and record data such as license plate number, location, date, and time.
 The system also identifies vehicle characteristics including make, model, color, and other visible features.
 Flock refers to this data as a “Vehicle Fingerprint.”

-Flock Safety’s CEO and founder, Garrett Langley, has stated the company’s goal is:
+Flock Safety’s CEO and founder, Garrett Langley, has been reported to have stated the company’s goal is:

 “To eliminate crime by blanket monitoring all neighborhoods.”